byurudur/CaliforniaHousing/README.md

 ### Loading Dataset

-First, we load the California housing dataset from `sklearn`:
+We load the California housing dataset from `sklearn`:

 ```python
 from sklearn.datasets import fetch_california_housing